wordfocus/xn----0ub/content/posts/mind.md

 Body is of physicality, bound in time space.

-What does mind what with physicality?
+What does mind want with physicality?